Sunscreen-tech/Sunscreen/Tables_of_things.md

 ### Size of public key

 Actual values may vary slightly with RNG.
+Compact keys are half as large.

 | n     | 1024  | 2048   | 4096    | 8192    | 16384    | 32768    |
 |-------|-------|--------|---------|---------|----------|----------|